BotBuilderCommunity/botbuilder-community-dotnet/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/b9123gl3kih8x9cb?svg=true)](https://ci.appveyor.com/project/garypretty/botbuilder-community)

-# Bot Builder Community Project
+# Bot Builder Community - .NET Extensions
+This repository is part of the Bot Builder Community Project and contains Bot Builder Extensions for the .NET SDK, including middleware, dialogs, helpers and more.
+Other repos within the Bot Builder Community Project exist for extensions for Node.js, Python and also a tool repo - you can find our other repos under [our GitHub organisation for the project](www.github.com/BotBuilderCommunity).

-The repository for the community driven Bot Builder Extensions.
-A collection of middleware, dialogs, helpers and more for the Bot Builder SDK.
-To see a list of current extensions available, use the links below to jump to a section.
+To see a list of current extensions available for the Bot Builder .NET SDK, use the links below to jump to a section.

 * [C# Middleware](#middleware)
 * [C# Dialogs](#dialogs)
 * [C# Recognizers](#recognizers)

-We are actively [seeking contributions](#contributing-and-reporting-issues) for Node, Python and Java.
-If you would linke to contribute then please get in touch!

 ## Installation